 5. Is the Furnace Switch Operating Properly?

-Each furnace has a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
+All furnaces have a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
 Flip the switch and wait a couple of minutes to see if it helps to turn the furnace on.
-Also make sure all access panels and doors on the furnace are completely closed.
+Also check to see if all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage